Korematsu v. United States: Black's majority opinion

 The decision of the case, written by Justice Hugo Black, found the case largely indistinguishable from the previous year's Hirabayashi v.
 United States decision, and rested largely on the same principle: deference to Congress and the military authorities, particularly in light of the uncertainty following Pearl Harbor.
-Justice Black further denied that the case had anything to do with racial prejudice: Korematsu was not excluded from the Military Area because of hostility to him or his race.
+Justice Black further denied that the case had anything to do with racial prejudice:Korematsu was not excluded from the Military Area because of hostility to him or his race.
 He was excluded because we are at war with the Japanese Empire, because the properly constituted military authorities feared an invasion of our West Coast and felt constrained to take proper security measures, because they decided that the military urgency of the situation demanded that all citizens of Japanese ancestry be segregated from the West Coast temporarily, and, finally, because Congress, reposing its confidence in this time of war in our military leaders—as inevitably it must—determined that they should have the power to do just this.

 In his diaries, Justice Felix Frankfurter reported that Justice Black told the justices as reason for deferring to the executive branch: "Somebody must run this war.
 It is either Roosevelt or us.
 And we cannot."

 While Korematsu is regularly described as upholding the internment of Japanese Americans, the majority opinion expressly declined to reach the issue of internment on the ground that Korematsu's conviction did not present that issue, which it said raised different questions.
 The Court cross-referenced its decision the same day in Ex Parte Endo, 323 U.S. 283 (1944), in which the Court ruled that a loyal Japanese American must be released from detention.

 Frankfurter's concurrence

 Justice Frankfurter's concurrence reads in its entirety:

-According to my reading of Civilian Exclusion Order No. 34, it was an offense for Korematsu to be found in Military Area No. 1, the territory wherein he was previously living, except within the bounds of the established Assembly Center of that area.
-Even though the various orders issued by General DeWitt be deemed a comprehensive code of instructions, their tenor is clear, and not contradictory.
-They put upon Korematsu the obligation to leave Military Area No. 1, but only by the method prescribed in the instructions, i.e., by reporting to the Assembly Center.
-I am unable to see how the legal considerations that led to the decision in Hirabayashi v.
-United States, 320 U.S. 81, fail to sustain the military order which made the conduct now in controversy a crime.
-And so I join in the opinion of the Court, but should like to add a few words of my own.